evigian/neighbourhood-map/README.md

 * open the server running: serve -s build
 * the command line will inform you that connections are being accepted at: http://localhost:5000/

+## Live page

+You can see the live page deployed on github-pages at the following address: https://evigian.github.io/neighbourhood-map/

 ## Important

 A service worker is registered but offline usage is only available in production mode.